-The Radiation Control Act 1990 and Radiation Control Regulation 2013 provides for the EPA to license persons responsible for regulated material and to impose conditions on their management licence.
+The Protection from Harmful Radiation Act 1990 and Protection from Harmful Regulation 2013 provide for the EPA to license persons responsible for regulated material and to impose conditions on their management licence.

 A person responsible for regulated material must hold a radiation management licence in respect of the regulated material and must comply with any conditions to which the licence is subject.